Dr. Theron J. Schutte, Superintendent of Schools

-Dr. Schutte served as superintendent of the Bettendorf Community School District from 2009-2016 and also has previous superintendent experience in the Boone Community School District.
-He began his career as a teacher, coach, assistant principal and principal in Clinton, Iowa and Boone, Iowa.
+Dr. Schutte has served as an Iowa public school educator for thirty-eight years.
+He has previously served as superintendent of the Bettendorf and Boone Community School Districts.
+He began his career as a teacher, coach, teacher-leader, assistant principal and principal in Clinton, Iowa and Boone, Iowa.

 He holds a bachelor’s degree in secondary education (history) from Central College in Pella, a master’s and education specialist degree in educational administration from Western Illinois University and a Ph.D. in educational leadership and policy studies from Iowa State University.

-Dr. Ryan is originally from Story City and has several immediate and extended family members who work in education.
+Dr. Nora Ryan has served as the Director of Human Resources and Equity for the Marshalltown Community School District since 2019.
+She is originally from Story City and has several immediate and extended family members who work in education.

 Matt Cretsinger, Director of Special Services

 Matt Cretsinger has been the Director of Special Services for the Marshalltown Community School District since July 1, 2012.
-As the director, Mr. Cretsinger is responsible for overseeing programs and services in special education, “504 services”, the Gifted & Talented program known as the Extended Learning Program, Social-Emotional Learning, School Counseling, School Resource Specialists, the Nursing Department, Preschool programming for children with disabilities, and Medicaid services.
-He also serves as the Foster Care Coordinator for the district.
+He is responsible for overseeing many programs and services, including special education, 504 services, Social-Emotional Behavioral Health, school-based mental health, the Therapeutic Classrooms program, school counseling, School Resource Specialists, School Nursing services, Pre-K programming for children with disabilities, community partnerships, and Medicaid services.
+He also serves as the Foster Care Coordinator for the District.

-Mr. Cretsinger has been an educator since 2004, and has been serving in leadership positions since 2008.
-Prior to joining Marshalltown Schools, Mr. Cretsinger served students and families in a variety of other professional roles, including team leader of behavioral supports, program assistant for special education, professional learning and leadership consultant, and school psychologist.
-Other experiences include adjunct college instructor, a clinician for a mental health center, program director for a psychiatric medical institute for children (PMIC), and a mental health counselor for a residential treatment setting.
+Mr. Cretsinger has been an educator since 2004 and has been serving in leadership positions since 2008.
+He has previous experience serving students and families in a variety of other roles, including Team Leader of Behavioral Supports, Program Assistant for Special Education, Professional Learning & Leadership Consultant, and School Psychologist.
+Mr. Cretsinger also has experience as an adjunct college instructor, a Therapist for a mental health center, a Program Director for a psychiatric medical institute for children (PMIC), and a Mental Health Counselor for a residential treatment setting.